swdevdave/Arch-Example/README.md

 Project is a work in progress..

-Currently Running, but needs to finish CRUD.
+Currently Running, but needs to finish CRUD and UI.